Ease-In vs Ease-Out: Key Differences Explained

 Typical use cases and scenarios

-• Ending animations on a softer note
+• Ending animations on a softer note: Leaves a lasting impression without the abruptness.

 Practical Applications and Best Practices